kshulgina/codetta/README.md

 If you plan on analyzing your own nucleotide sequences, then you will also need:

 - `gtar`: on Mac, use install command `brew install gnutar`. `gtar` is the default version of tar on most Linux machines.
 You can check which version of `tar` you have by typing `man tar` and looking at the first line.
-If you have gnutar but the command `gtar` does not work, you can map it by putting the alias `alias gtar='tar'` in your `~/.bashrc` file and restarting your terminal.
+If you have gnutar but the command `gtar` does not work, you can map it by adding an alias `alias gtar='tar'` in your `~/.bashrc` file (or equivalent for your shell) and restarting your terminal.

 ### Building a local version of the Pfam database
 We also need to download and build a local version of the Pfam database.
 We used Pfam version 32.0.